FlatIO/embed-client/README.md

 ## Events API

-Events are broadcasted following actions made by the end user or you with the JavaScript API.
+Events are broadcasted following actions made by the end-user or you with the JavaScript API.
 You can subscribe to an event using the method [`on`](#onevent-string-callback-function-void), and unsubscribe using [`off`](#onevent-string-callback-function-void).
 When an event includes some data, this data will be available in the first parameter of the listener callback.

 ### Event: `scoreLoaded`